PhaseRush/advent-of-code/README.md

 # 12

 Meh recursive/dp problem.
 Annoying to code all the cases.
 Got my best ranking yet though, sub 1k.
 Today's goat was @cache/@lru_cache.
 Orig sol was about 2s runtime, with multiprocessing, dropped it down to 250ms.
 Not bad.
 (Pypy slowed this down at about 650ms)

+# 13
+Day 13 suffered with multithreading, which makes sense.
+Even though this is technically brute force, each pattern is simply too small to justify the overhead.
+Problem itself was pretty simple but annoying.
+Meh problem.